-The pre-defined options are Tk.TKUI (a graphical interface) and TTY.TTYUI (a text-mode interface).
+The pre-defined options are Tk.TKUI (a graphical interface), TTY.TTYUI (a text-mode interface), Noninteractive.Basic (a non-interactive mode suitable for cronning), and Noninteractive.Quiet (a mode that generates no output except for errors).

 EXAMPLES

 Here is an example configuration for a particularly complex situation; more examples will be added later.